WebDevBooster/starlan/README.md

 We'll make sure that people will be **thrilled** to learn and adopt this new language LONG before the first stone of Star City's physical foundations is laid.

+[A radical calendar reform with a new calendar system](https://github.com/WebDevBooster/Starlendar) will be yet another thing that will be different in Star City.
+Nearly **everything** will be radically different in Star City.
+That's why switching to Starlan will feel like a "normal" thing to do.

 ### Eliminate embarrassment!